Elearnmarkets - Financial Market Learning

 What is Credit Rating Agencies?

-A credit rating agency is a company which rates the debtors on the basis of their ability to pay back the debt in a timely manner.
+A credit rating agency is a company that rates debtors on the basis of their ability to pay back the debt in a timely manner.
 They rate large-scale borrowers, whether companies or governments.

-A credit rating agency is an organization which assigns credit ratings to the debtors predicting their capability to pay back debt timely and simultaneously making the forecast on the chances of the debtor being default.
+A credit rating agency is an organization that assigns credit ratings to the debtors predicting their capability to pay back debt timely and simultaneously making the forecast on the chances of the debtor being defaulted.
 These rating agencies rate large borrowers (both governments and companies).

 Credit rating agency